robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 With the EC2 instance access scoped down and the IAM credentials revoked, we need to stop external access to the S3 bucket.
 Before we restore the previous configuration, we can quickly make the bucket only accessible from inside the VPC.
 Then we can re-enable encryption.

-1. First, check the configuration of the S3 Endpoint in your environment by going to [Amazon VPC](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2) and clicking on **Endpoints** on the left navigation.
+1. First, check the configuration of the S3 endpoint in your environment by going to [Amazon VPC](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2) and clicking on **Endpoints** on the left navigation.
-    * Copy the **Endpoint ID**
+    * Copy the **Endpoint ID** (if there are multiple endpoints, look for the one with the VPC ID that ends in **threat-detection-lab**)
-2. Check the **Policy** on the bottom tab to notice all access is allowed.
+2. Click the **Policy** tab and review the policy statement.
+Notice that all access is allowed.
-3. Check the Route Tables to see who is using the Endpoint.
+3. Click the **Route Tables** tab to get the **Route Table ID** associated with this endpoint.
+You can then go to the VPC to see which subnets are associated with this route table and therefore the endpoint.

     > Notice that routing to S3 is through the VPC endpoint